-What is a Habitual Traffic Offender Declaration?A Habitual Traffic Offender Declaration (“HTOD”) is a 5-year licence disqualification penalty imposed by the Roads and Maritime Services (formally RTA).
-The HTOD is invoked when a driver accumulates 3 convictions for serious traffic offences (as defined in the list below) within five years.
-The five year HTOD disqualification is in addition to any licence disqualification period imposed by the Court.
+What is a Habitual Traffic Offender Declaration?A Habitual Traffic Offender Declaration (“HTOD”) is defined as a five year licence disqualification period that is invoked when an individual is convicted for three serious traffic offences within a period of five years (see “relevant offences”).
+The five year habitual traffic offender declaration is additional to any licence disqualification period already imposed by the Court.

 Why Was I Declared an Habitual Traffic Offender?

 An individual is classified a habitual traffic offender if a New South Wales Court convicts him/her of a serious traffic person, and the individual has been convicted of at least two other related offences committed at different times within the period of five years.
 The Court does have the power to order a life disqualification.

 Common Relevant Offences

 Examples of offences that are defined as ‘relevant offences’:

 - Driving at a speed or manner dangerous to the public.